Aflatoxins in Wildlife Feed: Know How to Protect Wildlife

 Aflatoxin production occurs when the Aspergillus fungus has access to the sugar present in grains.
 Purchasing grains with lower available sugar, such as milo, reduces the chances that aflatoxin will be present at the time of purchase.
 Damage to grain kernels facilitates aflatoxin contamination.
 Avoid purchasing visibly damaged grain and intentionally cracked corn.
 The rapid accumulation of aflatoxin is likely in these products.

-- First, avoid feeding in warm, moist conditions.
-Feeding should be limited to times when temperatures are below 60 F. Feeding should not be conducted when rain is expected.
-Aflatoxin production begins when grain moisture content exceeds 18 percent.
-Therefore, high humidity and dew may provide sufficient moisture to facilitate the formation of aflatoxin.
+- Avoid feeding grain in warm, moist conditions.
+Feeding should be limited to times when temperatures are below 60 F. Feeding grain should not be conducted when rain or high humidity is expected.
+Feeding grain from March through October presents the highest aflatoxin risk.

 - Never feed damaged grain to wildlife.
-Grain that has mold or is clumping should not be used as bait or feed.
+Grain that has mold or is clumping should not be used and should be buried or burned.

-- Poling grain should also be avoided.
-Piling grain facilities the accumulation of moisture, increasing the risk that aflatoxin production occurs.
-When baiting, disperse grain as much as possible.
-Broadcast grain when feasible.
+- Piling grain should be avoided because it holds moisture, increasing the risk of aflatoxin production occurring.
+Disperse grain as much as possible.

 Leah L. Dale